flexera-public/policy_templates/tools/policy_sync/README.md

 ## What It Does

-This Policy Template can be used to synchronize the policy templates in your account to a GitHub repository.
+This policy template synchronizes the policy templates in a Flexera organization to a GitHub repository.
+This includes publishing new templates, updating existing templates, and unpublishing defunct templates.
 It uses a JSON file stored in the GitHub repository to determine a set of current policy templates and then compares them with your current account policies to take appropriate action.

+## How It Works

+- The policy pulls a list of active policy templates from the GitHub repository specified in the user parameters.
+- The policy pulls a list of policies in the catalog using the [Flexera Automation Policy API](https://reference.rightscale.com/governance-policies/).
+- The above lists are compared.
+  - Anything currently in the catalog but not in the active policy template list is flagged to be unpublished.
+  - Anything missing from the catalog but present in the active policy template list is flagged to be published.
+  - Anything in both lists but whose "updated_at" field is more recent in the active policy template list than in the catalog list is flagged to be published.
+  - All other policy templates are ignored and not included in the results.
+- Two incidents are potentially raised; one incident contains a list of policy templates to be published, and the other contains a list of policy templates to be unpublished.
+- If automatic actions were selected via the `Automatic Actions` parameter, the listed policy templates will be published or unpublished respectively.

 ## Input Parameters